-The term as we know it implies that we have something to hide out of fear for shame and repercussions.
+The term, as we know, it implies that we have something to hide out of fear for shame and repercussions.
 We experience policing of our gender identities.
-The consequences result in frequent incoming reports about homicides and death by suicide. http://williamsinstitute.law.ucla.edu/wp-content/uploads/AFSP-Williams-Suicide-Report-Final.pdf
+The consequences result in frequent incoming reports about homicides and death by suicide.
+Suicide Report

-Many of us work through a process, unfolding layers that define who we become over time, as a result of exposure, experience, and education.
-For others it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
+Many of us work through a process, unfolding layers that define who we become over time due to exposure, experience, and education.
+For others, it is self-discovery, vacillating between two solidified points across a bar of identities and sexual orientations.
 Sexual orientations, gender identities, and expressions – outside of the socially ruled model – determines our struggles ahead.

 It isn’t as if we awaken some morning to announce our identities or sexual orientations.
 It isn’t that we expect a celebratory event.
 Coming out is eased for some individuals by those who welcome diversities: for others, it results in a neglectful and sometimes harmful set of occurrences, forced under the guise of an invite to a dinner table – shaming us – just as if cornered on the school ground by bullies.

-We want parents educated and not fall under pressures of the stigma that coerce them to rewrite their children’s scripts in the image of an insufficient binary world where they grew up.
+We want parents educated and not fall under the pressures of the stigma that coerce them to rewrite their children’s scripts in the image of an insufficient binary world where they grew up.
 We need more role models outside of the binary ones.
-We need trans and intersex spaces where those of us who are trans-identified or intersex can politicize our positions from our experiences and perspectives.
-We need the support of everyone, including those within our LGBTQIiA borders and in turn, we must support one another.
+We need trans and intersex spaces where those who are trans-identified or intersex can politicize our positions from our experiences and perspectives.
+We need the support of everyone, including those within our LGBTQIiA2S borders, and in turn, we must support one another.

 Let us celebrate the expansive landscape of those who make up this beautiful and colorful fabric.
 It is time we transform who we are in how we react to those who Come Out through narratives that should feel celebratory – not shameful to us, our families, friends, and communities.